Learning Bayesian Networks from Incomplete Data with the Node-Average Likelihood: Structure Learning from Complete Data

 Score-based BN structure learning consists of two components: a score function $\SGD$ and an algorithm that determines how we explore the space of the DAGs.
 Each candidate DAG is assigned a score $\SGD$ reflecting its goodness of fit, which the algorithm then attempts to maximise to obtain a (possibly local) optimum DAG as $\argmax_{\G \inG} \SGD$.
 Heuristic algorithms such as tabu search \cite{glover} are more common in practical applications, but exact algorithms have been proposed as well \cite{cutting,suzuki17} although their use is limited to small and medium problems by their computational complexity.
 As for the score function, using Bayes theorem we have that

 where $\Prob(\G)$ is the prior distribution over the space of the DAGs spanning the variables in $\X$ and $\Prob(\D \given \G)$ is the marginal likelihood of the data given $\G$ averaged over all possible parameter sets $\Theta$.
 The most common choice in the literature for $\Prob(\G)$ is the uniform distribution.
-The space of the DAGs grows super-exponentially in $N$ \citep{harary} and that makes it cumbersome to specify more complex priors priors: notable exceptions are the sparsity-inducing priors presented in \cite{pgm16} and \cite{gprior} and the informative priors from \cite{csprior} and \cite{mukherjee}.
+The space of the DAGs grows super-exponentially in $N$ \citep{harary} and that makes it cumbersome to specify granular priors that assign different prior probabilities to individual DAGs.
+However, informative priors that assign probabilities to groups of DAGs based on their structural properties have been proposed in the literature, including the sparsity-inducing priors presented in \cite{pgm16} and \cite{gprior} and the informative priors from \cite{csprior} and \cite{mukherjee}.

 From \mref{eq:parents}, the marginal likelihood decomposes into one term for each node,

 which makes it possible to use it as a network score (denoted $\SML$) in a computationally efficient way: the fact that $\SML$ is decomposable speeds up structure learning considerably because \mref{eq:marginal} is available in closed form for discrete BNs, GBNs and CGBNs \cite{unification} and because we only recompute differing portions of $\Prob(\D \given \G)$ as we score and compare DAGs.
 It is also consistent for complete data.